 SANDWICH TERN Thalasseus sandvicensis SR 4

-There is one rare winter resident migratory tern species.
-I had to check when the last one was recorded for Abaco.
-It was of course only in January this year, when ace birder-photographer Sally Chisholm saw one at Treasure Cay and managed to photograph it for posterity.
+There is one very rare winter resident migratory tern species, with few records of sightings for Bahamas and until early 2019, no photographic record for Abaco until Sally Chisholm saw one at Treasure Cay and managed to capture it for posterity.

 FORSTER’S TERN Sterna forsteri WR 4

-The final four ‘Abaco’ terns are very much the occasional visitors.
+A further four tern species are very much occasionals that drop by.
 Three of them pass over the Bahamas on their longer migration, but may make a pit-stop around Abaco to take on fuel.
 Likelihood of sighting one?
-Slender but not impossible… The fourth, the Arctic Tern, is a very rare vagrant, a bird well away from its usual home or migration route as the result of storms or faulty satnav or sheer happenstance.
+Slender but not impossible… the Caspian tern below was photographed on Abaco.
+The fourth, the Arctic Tern, is a very rare vagrant, a bird well away from its usual home or migration route as the result of storms or faulty satnav or sheer happenstance.
 Don’t travel to the Bahamas intent on seeing one.

 CASPIAN TERN Hydroprogne caspia TR 4

-As for the remaining three species, they are the transient black tern and common tern; and the vanishingly rare vagrant Arctic tern (the clue is in the name).
-No photos of any of these I’m afraid, so here’s a handy checklist instead.
+The remaining species are the transient black tern and common tern; and the vanishingly rare vagrant Arctic tern.
+No photos of any of these I’m afraid.
+Here’s a handy checklist of all the tern species.

 ELECTIVE MUSICAL DIGRESSION

-Written by Peter Seeger a few years earlier, Turn x 3 was released in 1965, the title track on the second album from the Byrds.
-At a rather febrile time in US history (Vietnam, draft riots, black civil rightists v cops and so on), this unusually palliative and thoughtful song with its religious connotations to some extent stood for peace and hope in a time of turmoil.
+Written by Pete Seeger, Turn x 3 was released in 1965, the title track on the second album by The Byrds.
+At a rather febrile time in US history (Vietnam, draft riots, civil rightists v cops and so on), this unusually palliative and thoughtful song with its religious connotations to some extent stood for peace and hope in a time of turmoil.